Rialreborn/Sandwich-Club/README.md

 # Sandwich Club Project Starter Code

 ## Project Overview
-Android Project for Udacity Android Developer Nanodegree
+Android Project for Udacity Android Developer Nanodegree.

 In this project, you will complete the **Sandwich Club** app to show the details of each sandwich once it is selected.